AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ![Unmarked Assignment](images/UnmarkedAssignment.png "Unmarked Assignment")

-### Applying a label: `label`
+### Labelling student: `label`

-The label command lets you assign a single label to a specific student or to all students in a class, depending on your input.
+Labels a specific student or all students in a class, depending on the specified parameter.

 <div markdown="span" class="alert alert-success">:bulb: **Tip:**<br>
 Use **labels** when you want to highlight the most *important* thing you want to remember about a student — like “Needs Help” or “Great Participation.”<br>